 U.S. Supreme Court

 The Supreme Court of the United States ruled that Copyright Registrations are required prior to filing a Copyright Infringement lawsuit in Fourth Estate Public Benefit Corp. v.
 Wall-street.com, LLC, No. 17-571, 586 U.S. ___ (March 4, 2019).
-This settles the division between the circuits in which some courts allowed an infringement action to proceed prior after filing for a copyright application and prior to receiving the registration certificate.
+This settles the division between the circuits in which some courts allowed an infringement action to proceed prior to filing a copyright application and prior to receiving the registration certificate.

 Copyrights are a reward for the artists contribution to society and are based in the U.S. Constitution.
 The constitution specifically states that “Congress shall promote the progress of science and useful arts, by securing for limited times to authors and inventors the exclusive right to their respective writings and discoveries.”
 This clause is referred to as the Patent and Copyright Clause.